Depression: Am I At Risk for Developing Depression?

 suicide without any specific plan?

 a) Did you circle yes for either question 1 or 2? _____

 b) Did you circle yes four or more times in questions 3-9? _____

 Recommended Related to Depression

-Read the Maintenance Medications for Depression article > >
+Read the Depression Statistics and Symptoms article > >

 If you responded yes to both (a) and (b), you may be suffering from an episode of

-If you responded yes to question (c) and your symptoms are disabling and have lasted for more than two months, you should seek professional treatment.
+If your symptoms are disabling and have lasted for more than a few weeks, you should seek professional treatment.